-"Fear you not therefore, you are of more value than many sparrows."
-Matthew 10:31
+" Fear ye not therefore, ye are of more value than many sparrows." -- Matthew r.
+31.

-THE Savior setting before his disciples the defenseless way in which they were to go into an ungodly world to preach the great mystery of godliness, the defenseless way in which they were to meet Satan and all his agents, by the blessed truths of the gospel, to the salvation of many: that they were to go forth as lambs among wolves, and should suffer many things; they therefore clearly saw that the Lord alone could be their strength and their defense.
+THE Saviour setting before his disciples the defenceless way in which they were to go into an ungodly world to preach the great mystery of godliness, the defenceless way in which they were to meet Satan and all his agents, by the blessed truths of the gospel, to the salvation of many: that they were to go forth as lambs among wolves, and should suffer many things; they therefore clearly saw that the Lord alone could be their strength and their defence.
 And so the Lord gives them all the gracious assurances that should encourage them, and enable them to see that whatever opposition they met with from earth, heaven was on their side; however much the creature might persecute them, the Creator was their friend; and however much Satan might oppose them, he who had bruised the serpent's head gave them the sweet promise that he would be with them even to the end of the world.
-But of course, we shall notice the text as it applies to ourselves.
+But of course we shall notice the text as it applies to ourselves.
 The troubles which the apostles and Christians underwent in that day include all our troubles; but our troubles do not include all their troubles.
 They had the same common troubles that we have, but we have not their uncommon troubles, and therefore I suppose have not that uncommon power with God that they had; but, bless the Lord, even this also we must set down to the sovereign pleasure of the blessed God.
 Do not let us complain, but let us bless the Lord that we have any hope at all, that we are citizens of the same Jerusalem, and that we have in a measure appointed us the same Spirit, the same grace, and the same everlasting consolation.

-Our text lies before us in a twofold form.
-First, the value of man; secondly, the kind exhortation founded thereon, "Fear you not therefore, you are of more value than many sparrows,"
+Our text has before us in a twofold form.
+First, the value of man; secondly, the kind exhortation founded thereon,-" Fear ye not therefore, ye are of more value than many sparrows."